BeanDx/GitFetchCSharp/README.md

 This project would not exist without the original idea by **[isa-programmer](https://github.com/isa-programmer)**.

 A huge thank you goes to them for creating the original **[githubfetch](https://github.com/isa-programmer/githubfetch)** project, which served as the inspiration for this port.

+---

+## License
+Distributed under the MIT License.
+See LICENSE for more information.